Iberia Flight 610: Aircraft

 The aircraft involved was a Boeing 727–256, MSN 1487, registered as EC-DDU.
 Manufactured in 1979, the aircraft was powered by three Pratt & Whitney JT8D-9A turbofan engines capable of carrying 189 passengers.
 It was delivered to Iberia later in the same year and was named Alhambra de Granada, referencing the Alhambra in Andalusia.
 It had flown 13,408 hours at the time of the accident.

 Passengers

 The aircraft was carrying 141 passengers and 7 crew members.
 While the majority of the passengers were Spaniards, authorities also confirmed that several foreigners were on board the aircraft.
 Among those confirmed were three Bolivians and three Americans.
-Two Britons, one Swiss, and one Dutch were stated to be on board, however these reports could not be confirmed.
+Two Britons, one Swiss, and one Dutch person were stated to be on board, however these reports could not be confirmed.

 Notable passengers include then-incumbent Bolivian Labor Minister Gonzalo Guzman Eguez, who was travelling to Spain to hold talks with authorities on the construction of La Paz - El Alto railway, and former Spanish Foreign Minister under Franco's regime, Gregorio López-Bravo.